 There are different forms of writing directed at diverse audience.
 We hope to touch as many of these forms as possible.
 To ensure proper treatment of the forms, and thus writers wishing to focus on each form, each edition of the programme will concentrate on writing for a particular audience.
 The inaugural edition will focus on the craft of writing for children i.e., readers between ages 3 to 12.
 The application process is as follows:

-- Call for applications, which will last for a month.
+- Call for applications, which will last for about three weeks.

 - Applications received will be shortlisted by a panel of editors and the successful applicants will be announced

 - Each participant will be paired with an appropriate mentor, based on their writing requirements as deduced from their sample writing.

 - The programme will run for three months

 - At the closing ceremony, the participants and mentors will present participants completed manuscripts, which will be published by 24th July Diamond Limited.